IUDevman/gamesense-client/README.md

 4) Added color option to friend/enemy color in tab
 5) Added ShulkerViewer module
 6) CaptchaSolver (works for most bukkit/spigot/waterfall servers)
-7) Holefill now has modes (obby, echest, both, web)
+7) Holefill now has modes (obby, echest, both, web
+8) Rewrite/revamp of config manager.
+All files are in .json format, in organized folders, and the settings list is split into categories.

 #Minor Changes
 1) Removed waypoints